deadbeatnoble/my-money/README.md

 **FUNCTIONALITY**

 - reads time when run
-    - calculates the time left for the monthly salary
+    - checks if the monthly allowance has arrived
-- saves reasons for withdrawal/deposits on file
+- withdrawal/deposits
-    - saves the reason a certain amount was withdrawn or deposited.
+    - saves then views the reason a certain amount was withdrawn or deposited.
-    - sorts the amounts withdrawn
+    - sorts the amounts withdrawn or deposited
 - log in or sign up
     - signing up to use the program
     - loging in to view your account